-A prevailing comment responsible for the failure of many ERC AdG (Advanced) applications (though also found in Starting and Consolidator grants) pertains to the ‘incremental nature’ of the proposed research.
+A prevailing comment responsible for the failure of many ERC Advanced, Starting and Consolidator grants applications pertains to the ‘incremental nature’ of the proposed research.
 Why is that?
 How can one successfully design a project which reflects the naturally occurring progress forward which builds on past achievements, current knowledge, expertise, and preliminary results, while at the same time conforming to the ‘non-incremental’ ERC unofficial requirement?

 What is ‘non-incremental work’ in ERC and why is it important?

 The issue of ‘non-incremental work’ is a very important apparent attribute of ERC, although it is not officially required (this is similar to the ‘hypothesis-driven research’ issue in ERC).
 But what does this elusive attribute actually mean?
 Normally ‘incremental’ means the next step.
 It is only natural that every researcher will plan the next steps of his/her research, building on previous achievements and work accordingly, moving meticulously forward step by step.
 That is the usual acceptable practice.
 In fact – any advance in science should be connected to previous steps.

 The main issue here is how big of a step is entailed in the proposed ERC project.
 As the formula suggests, moving forward in small steps will surely increase feasibility.
 At the same time, it will also reduce the risk.
 This is yet another defining area where we find ERC to be substantially counterintuitive to many researchers.
 ERC is looking for high risk projects.
 Incremental, feasible and low risk research are quite possibly the antithesis to such a requirement.
 Naturally, the proposed project needs to be in relation to past achievements and rely on the applicant’s experience and expertise.
 However, the essence of ERC is taking research and knowledge far beyond the state of the art, using past achievements and expertise merely as a stepping stone.